 Refer to Treasurer's Direction TD19-02 on Mandatory Early Close as at 31 March each year for information on Early Close exemptions and extensions.
+Note any exemptions and extensions should be sought ahead of 31 March 2024.

 This page is left blank intentionally